sagar1024/fintech-sphere/README.md

 ## Authors -

-Developed by Sagar Gurung as a part of MCA curriculum at CHRIST University, Bangalore.
+Developed by Sagar Gurung, under the supervision of Dept of CS, CHRIST University, Bangalore.